Alfresco/acs-deployment/docs/helm/docker-desktop-deployment.md

 --namespace alfresco
 ```

 > NOTE: The command will wait until the deployment is ready so please be patient.
+See below for [troubleshooting](./docker-desktop-deployment.md#troubleshooting) tips.

 The command above installs the latest version of ACS Enterprise.
 To deploy a previous version of ACS Enterprise follow the steps below.